urvivyas02/WeatherApplication/README.md

 	⦁Download folder "WeatherApplication/WebContent" from github and place its contents in newly created "WeatherApplication" folder.
 	⦁Restart tomcat server and run application using following URL http://localhost:8080/WeatherApplication/

+** All the functionalities provided in the app are based on the free API provided by the openweathermap.org.
+Functionalities like "hourly weather forecast","history weather","daily forecast after 5 days" require paid APIs from opeweathermap.org.
+Also, for the next 5 days forecast, forecast is provided by opeweathermap.or in interval of 3 hours till 5 days.
+My weathwer app calculates daily 5 days forecast by averaging out the measurements received at 3 hours interval for each day.